-- The sampling process is not generally invertible. - In the absence of any constraints, a continuous-time signal cannot usually be uniquely determined from a sequence of its equally-spaced samples. - Consider, for example, the continuous-time signals x1 and x2 given by
+- Unless constraints are placed on the functions being sampled, the sampling process is not invertible. - In other words, in the absence of any constraints, a function cannot be uniquely determined from a sequence of its equally-spaced samples. - Consider, for example, the functions x_1 and x_2 given by